Health financing strategies for universal coverage

 Sustainable health financing, universal coverage and social health insurance (2005)

-Regional committee resolutions and regional strategies on health financing for universal coverage
+Regional committee resolutions and regional strategies for universal coverage

 - Regional Committee for Africa: Health financing: a strategy for the African region